StenElling/ADA/Project ADA/README.md

 These datasets consistently use the same identification codes and names for local areas.
 Moreover attributes like civil status are fully documented on the opendata pages of the City of Zurich.

-Data sets with monthly data for 2013 exist as well.
-This data does not include civil status and only distinguishes Swiss people from foreigners.
+Data sets with monthly data for the period 2013 to 2017 exist as well.
+This data does not include civil status, has broader agae groups and only distinguishes Swiss people from foreigners.

 We aim to enrich our data with (un)employment data from statistik.zh.ch .
 For these sets documentation exists as well.
 Other data used may be the median income for single people, couples and single parents in order to establish which local districts have a wealthier population and hence may be more affected by the changes due to the financial crisis.